mapzen/styleguide/src/site/guides/product-names.md

 - Mapzen: Uppercase only the M. Do not write it as MapZen.
 - mapzen.js: Lowercased and stylized with a dot.
-- Turn-by-Turn: the Ts are capitalized, by is not, and there are hyphens in between.
+- Mapzen Turn-by-Turn: the Ts are capitalized, by is not, and there are hyphens in between.
-- Time-Distance Matrix: each word is capitalized and there is a hyphen between Time and Distance.
+- Mapzen Matrix (short name) or Time-Distance Matrix (full name): each word is capitalized and there is a hyphen between Time and Distance.
 Under some style guides, you might use an en dash here, but use a hyphen for simplicity.
 - Eraser Map: two words, both capitalized, with a space in between.
 - Transitland: Uppercase only the T. Note that the URL is https://transit.land, but use the dot notation only when referring to the website address.
 - Mapzen Vector Tiles: This is the product name.
 You can use _vector tile service_ (singular) or _vector tiles_ in a generic sense.
 Use _tile service_ when referring to either vector or terrain.
 - Mapzen Terrain Tiles: This is the product name, following the guidelines for Mapzen Vector Tiles.
+- Mapzen Map Matching: two words, both capitalized.
+Only use lower casing and hyphenation (as in map-matching functionality) if you are describing the generic process.
+- Mapzen Isochrone: isochrone is singular.
+- Mapzen Optimized Route: each word is capitalized.

 Note: Mapzen products are built on top of several open source projects that we also sponsor.
 The correct way to discuss this differentiation is to say 'Mapzen Search, powered by Pelias'.